-Using a Thermal Camera for PCB Diagnostics
+Using a Thermal Camera for PCB Inspection and Diagnostics

 There has likely been a time when you’ve powered on a freshly built prototype for the first time, only to find you’ve hit the current limit on the lab power supply.
 Even as you increase the current limit to way beyond what you would expect your board to draw, the lab power supply is still limited.
 If it’s safe, you poke around the board with your finger, but you can’t feel any parts that are hot to the touch.
 Also, probing around with a multimeter doesn’t identify any short circuits, unexpectedly low resistances, or significant voltage drops.
 So, what can you do next to track down where the problem is on your new prototype?
 If you’ve spotted this article’s title, you’ve probably already guessed that the answer is to use a thermal camera.